 62% of the adults in this category work full time and a quarter of them have a good education.
 19.5% of US alcoholics are functional, and no one would know it unless they purposefully let on.
 Denial is one of the most important characteristics of any alcoholic, but it’s much easier to hide if you are part of the functional category because everyone around you sees you as coping with life the way that you should.

 Most functioning alcoholics are social drinkers at college age, but by the time they are approaching 40, the addiction has taken shape, and they cannot get through the day without a drink.
 They’re more likely to smoke, and they’re also doubtful to seek help for their addiction – mainly because they don’t believe that they have a problem.
 After all, if they’re holding down a job and a marriage and no one knows, this makes them think that they are in control.
 They’ll make excuses for their drinking, and as there are little to no negative external consequences to their actions, they won’t be easy to convince that they have a problem at all.
 Functional alcoholics have to channel their energy into abstinence; otherwise, it will be out of control.

 With an average age of 38, intermediate familial alcoholics are usually at work, with half of this group coming from a background of alcoholism.
 Almost all intermediate familial alcoholics have a background of depression, and most of this group are middle-aged men.

-Nearly 50% of this group of alcoholics have a co-occurring mental illness or history of mental illness and half of which suffer from clinical depression.
+Nearly 50% of this group of alcoholics have a co-occurring disorder or history of mental illness and half of them suffer from clinical depression.
 One in five intermediate familial alcoholics has suffered from bipolar disorder or depression.
-20 to 25% of this group are also likely to have used marijuana or cocaine alongside the alcohol, and while more than a quarter of this group has sought help for their alcoholism at some point in their life, they do it through self-help twelve-step programs, treatment programs, and their health care provider.
+20 to 25% of this group are also likely to have used marijuana or cocaine alongside the alcohol, and while more than a quarter of this group has sought help for their alcoholism at some point in their life, they do it through self-help 12-step programs, treatment programs, and their health care provider.

 Chronic Severe Alcoholics